Are you looking for a blueprint that helps you build scenario-based lessons into your eLearning scripts?

 In the guide below, I’ll share some steps of successful eLearning script writing and course design for scenario-based training.

 How to Implement Scenario-Based eLearning

-Step 1.
-Do your research
+Step 1: Do your research

 Not surprisingly, even before actual planning starts you have a number of concepts in your mind.
 They might include the target audience and their technical means, complexity and length of the course, and interactivity and compatibility with destination user platforms or interfaces.

 After all, your ultimate goal is to provide a lasting impression and encourage knowledge retention – so double-check to be sure.

-Step 2.
-Crystallize instructional goals
+Step 2: Create clear instructional goals

 Now, that your idea seems valid for scripting, move on to step 2 and define the scope of your course.
 Keep the superfluous at bay – you are in the planning phase, so eliminate distractions and concentrate on the fundamentals.
 Try to benchmark your script against popular project management and marketing concepts with the traditional challenge, solution and results scheme.